dsholes/dsholes.github.io-source/content/interact-with-data-files.md

 image_url: /images/patagonia_4_orig.jpg

 This is aimed at researchers looking to move away from Excel.
 Eventually I'll post a series on Python for data analysis, but this is just to get your feet wet.

+Steps:
+- Install Jupyterlab in base miniconda environment
+- Create new conda environment with just python 3.7 (e.g. `data`)
+- Install ipykernel in that new environment
+- Install pandas in new `data` environment